10maurycy10/10maurycy10.github.io/content/projects/computer/1/index.md

 ECL is super fast, even out of discrete transistors, with propagation times of just a few nanoseconds.
 ECL NOR gates (effectively equivalent to NANDs) take 3 transistors, and 3 resistors, and consume a more power then RTL, but have better fanout.

-ECL has a few other quirks, namely the very close logic levels, logic high and logic low can be as close as 500mV, requiring additional components to couple to LED's.
+ECL has a few other quirks, namely the very close logic levels, logic high and logic low can be as close as 500mV, requiring additional components to couple to LEDs.
 Rather annoyingly, ECL requires either dual power supply rails (for example 3.3 and 3.0 volts), or differential signals, which complicates construction.

 |Type|Devices per NAND/NOR|Quirks|